abdvool/growth-mindset/read01.md

-# And last but not least its free 😍
+# And last but not least it's free 😍